A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Theoretical Results

 \subsection{SDP tightness in the close-to jointly diagonalizable (CJD) case}

-While \cref{s:theory:ss:dual_certificate} provides a technique to certify the global optimality of a solution to the nonconvex problem, the check will fail if the point is not globally optimal or if the SDP is not tight.
-General conditions on $\M_i$ that guarantee tightness of \cref{eq:primal_problem} are still not known.
-However, when the matrices $\M_i$ are jointly diagonalizable, our problem reduces to a linear programming (LP) assignment problem, and by standard LP theory, a solution with rank-one $\X_i$ exists and the SDP (or equivalent LP) is a tight relaxation \cite{bolla:98}.
+While Section \ref{s:theory:ss:dual_certificate} provides a technique to certify the global optimality of a solution to the nonconvex problem, the check will fail if the point is not globally optimal or if the SDP is not tight.
+General conditions on $\bmM_i$ that guarantee tightness of \cref{eq:primal_problem} are still not known.
+However, when the matrices $\bmM_i$ are jointly diagonalizable, our problem reduces to a linear programming assignment problem \cite{bolla:98}, and by standard LP theory, a solution with rank-one $\X_i$ exists and the SDP (or equivalent LP) is a tight relaxation \cite{bolla:98}.

 Our next major contribution is to show that a solution with rank-one $\X_i$ exists also for cases that are \emph{close-to jointly diagonalizable} (CJD).
 We first give a continuity result showing there is a neighborhood around the diagonal case for which \cref{eq:primal_problem} is still tight.
-Then we show that for the HPPCA problem, the matrices $\M_i$ are close-to diagonalizable and can be made arbitrarily close as the number of data points $n$ grows or the noise levels diminish.
-This gives strong support for tightness of the SDP for the HPPCA problem when $n$ is large or the noise levels are small.
+Then we show that for the HPPCA problem, the matrices $\bmM_i$ are close-to jointly diagonalizable and can be made arbitrarily close as the number of data points $n$ grows or as the noise levels diminish or become homoscedastic.
+This gives strong theoretical support for the tightness of the SDP for the HPPCA problem when $n$ is large or the noise levels are small or close in value.